ministryofjustice/mkdocs-tech-docs-template/docs/Usage.md

 # Usage

-You are encouraged to read the Material for MkDocs [getting started](https://squidfunk.github.io/mkdocs-material/getting-started/) pages before proceeding.
+This page contains the minimal steps to use the MKDocs Tech Docs Template.
+You are encouraged to read the Material for MkDocs [guidance](https://squidfunk.github.io/mkdocs-material/) for more detailed information on setting up and customisation.

 ## Setup